syncfusion-content/flutter-docs/Flutter/datagrid/column-types.md

 ![flutter datagrid show checkbox column](images/column-types/flutter-datagrid-show-checkbox-column.png)

-### Show text in header cell
+### Show text in the header cell

-You can display widgets along with the checkbox in the header cell by adding widget to the [SfDataGrid.checkboxColumnSettings.label](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridCheckboxColumnSettings/label.html) property.
+You can display widgets along with the checkbox in the header cell by adding a widget to the [SfDataGrid.checkboxColumnSettings.label](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridCheckboxColumnSettings/label.html) property.

 {% tabs %}
 {% highlight Dart %}